Bira/octopus-carnival/_drafts/dnd-eric.md

 which each block attempt after the first incurring a cumulative -2 penalty.

 Once per day the shield can project a force dome with a radius of 2 yards, centered on the wielder.
-This takes either a Concentrate maneuver, or a successful Block where the player declares they're activating the dome before rolling.
+This ability can be activated as a free action after a successful block, or with a Concentrate maneuver.
 The dome can be used to block large-area attacks and provide shelter to the wielder and their allies, but it draws on the wielder's energy to sustain itself.
 It costs 3 FP per minute to maintain, as if it was a spell.

 The -2 cumulative penalty for multiple blocks cannot be further reduced by the Trained By a Master or Weapon Master advantages.